aeckhoff/wfEngine/README.markdown

 But the main goal was to have a simple and easy to extend mechanism to navigate through your application.

 In addition annotations can be used to simplify the flow control checks and to hold your code a little bit cleaner that way.

+Just have a look at the simple example: [[https://github.com/aeckhoff/wfEngine/wiki/A-simple-Example]]